Police wrong to claim that crime index ‘vindicates’ official crime statistics

 Amid mounting controversy over the accuracy of official crime statistics, the South African police have claimed that an index compiled by international consultancy IHS “vindicates” them.
 It doesn’t.

 Researched by Kate Wilkinson

 The South African police remain adamant that official crime statistics are not flawed by a “serious statistical error” and have claimed that a crime index compiled by an “internationally-recognised, credible and globally-respected” consultancy, IHS, vindicates them.

-IHS, which describes itself as the “largest global economics consultancy in the world”, released a statement on October 31 in which it claimed that “crime in South Africa is at its lowest level in 15 years” and that violent crime is “at the lowest level seen in a decade, declining some 40% between 2002 and 2013”.
+IHS, which describes itself as the “largest global economics consultancy in the world”, released a statement in October 2013 in which it claimed that “crime in South Africa is at its lowest level in 15 years” and that violent crime is “at the lowest level seen in a decade, declining some 40% between 2002 and 2013”.

 The same day, the South African minister of police, Nathi Mthethwa, was quoted in a statement as saying that IHS’s findings “vindicate government’s recently-released national crime statistics”.
 Mthethwa added that “whilst many local analysts were sceptical in their analysis of the [official] statistics, it is gratifying that an internationally-recognised, credible and globally-respected institution has now affirmed the fact that crime is decreasing in South Africa”.

 Mthethwa’s statement received wide coverage in South Africa and internationally.
 The New Age, News24, The Herald, eNCA, Cape Argus, Mail and Guardian, Witness and The Star all ran versions of a report published by the South African Press Association.
 They made no attempt to interrogate the police’s claims, or IHS’s findings and methodology.
 The Pretoria News and Business Day were rare exceptions in explaining how the index was calculated.